DavyDevelops/chat-with-documents-langchain/README.md

 # Chat with Documents - LangChain

-Welcome to **Chat with Documents - LangChain**, a powerful and interactive tool designed to enable seamless communication with multiple PDF,TEXT,DOCX documents using natural language processing.
+Welcome to **Chat with Documents - LangChain**, a powerful and interactive tool designed to enable seamless communication with multiple  documents using natural language processing.
 This comprehensive guide will walk you through the effortless installation, setup, and utilization of this innovative application.

 ## supported documents